speveril/cozy/readme.md

 - Bugs/Unsorted
     - Move "ControlStack" idea into core
     - Allow crossfading music
+    - Don't use <reference>, use imports etc. and something like webpack to generate the output
 - Project Manager
     - Use an SVG library
     - Make browser NOT close the currently active game